8 people found this helpful

-Plenty household towels can take you through the whole task of removing pen stain marks from floors and furniture.
+Plenty kitchen towels can take you through the whole task of removing pen stain marks from floors and furniture.
 First use it to blot the ink, and then soak a fresh sheet in hot water to clean without scratching.
 You can also use the super strong and absorbent paper to apply a specialist cleaning solution for stubborn stains.

 4. How to remove a pen stain from walls

 - Hairspray.
 A product that contains alcohol can do wonders.
 Spray a little onto a white cloth or kitchen paper and work at the stain gently.
 Be patient and repeat the process several times, wiping with a clean piece of kitchen paper with each attempt.

 - Toothpaste.
 White toothpaste on white walls!
 Rub a little toothpaste into the stain and leave for 10 minutes before wiping off.

 With any cleaning solution, always test on small area first, whatever the surface.